NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2021: Mount took his game to new levels still the following year, as he proved to be one of the key figures in Chelsea's run to win the Champions League before starting regularly for England as they reached the final of Euro 2020.

-2022: Undoubtedly one of the leading midfielders in the English game, Mount has already sealed personal bests for both goals and assists in a Premier League season this term.
+2022: Regarded as one of the leading midfielders in the English game, Mount sealed personal bests for both goals and assists in a Premier League season.

 Reiss Nelson | Arsenal

-2018: Arsenal's sole concern was tying Nelson down to a new contract, as numerous clubs across Europe were tracking the 19-year-old sensation that had already broken into Arsene Wenger's first-team squad.
+2018: Arsenal's sole concern was tying Nelson down to a new contract, as numerous clubs across Europe were tracking the 19-year-old sensation who had already broken into Arsene Wenger's first-team squad.

 2019: Nelson enhanced his reputation with a strong season on loan at Hoffenheim, where he scored seven times in just 23 Bundesliga appearances.